-What that means is if you load a card and enter, for example, Artists section right away you will see it quickly compiling your database.
+What that means is if you load a card and enter, for example, the Artists section right away you will see it quickly compiling your database.
 And when I say quickly, I mean satisfyingly fast.

 However, once compiled, I believe the LPGT operates a ‘lazy load’ for album art when you are scrolling down for the first time, particularly on artists with large album numbers.
-I have one artist with 28 albums and the lazy load of the album art when going down through the albums was noticeable first time around.
+I have one artist with 28 albums and the lazy load of the album art when going down through the albums was noticeable the first time around.

 After that, the album art was instantly shown.
 This process seems duplicated on the playback screen where some album art is slightly pixelated for a split second before becoming clear.
 It also repeats the lazy load process if you turn the LPGT off and then on again.

 Playback can be accessed in two areas on the LPGT, the home screen, and the main playback screen.
 You can also control the playback via the physical buttons on the right side of the panel.
-The home screen access has the same physical controls in touch format plus a small image above of the current file which you can touch to go the main screen.
+The home screen access has the same physical controls in touch format plus a small image above of the current file which you can touch to go to the main screen.
 Everything feels response with no noticeable lag between touch/press and subsequent reaction of the player to that request.

 Interestingly the title of the track being played is the file name and not the tagged database name so this may well differ from screen to screen.
-From the first playback screen, you get a mix of controls, sound tweaks such as their excellent PMEQ and ATE system and the ability to loop, sequence or shuffle your tracks.
+From the first playback screen, you get a mix of controls, sound tweaks such as their excellent PMEQ and ATE system, and the ability to loop, sequence, or shuffle your tracks.

 I said made reference to the ‘first’ playback screen.
-There are in fact four which you can access by swiping right on the cover art screen which is the default.
+There are in fact four that you can access by swiping right on the cover art screen which is the default.
 The second will allow you to feed lyrics if the tags in the tracks have them.
 The third is your file data including bit and sample rate, file name, size, and tags.

 The third screen is a homage to the old PAW Gold playback screen which looks very cool though you cannot access any of the labels directly such as the XRC and ATE status.
 This is your VU meter in all of 2014 glory.
-It is kind of hypnotic to watch even if it serves no other value than to show the relative signal level strength and distribution of volume of your track across the FR.
+It is kind of hypnotic to watch even if it serves no other value than to show the relative signal level strength and distribution of the volume of your track across the FR.

-Not a huge amount of options in the play setting menu and some, like the play mode and XRC can be accessed via the drop-down menu or playback screen.
+Not a huge amount of options in the play setting menu and some, like the play mode and XRC, can be accessed via the drop-down menu or playback screen.
 Critical features such as replay gain do not seem to be present currently on the LPGT.
 You can set the sleep timer here which is an odd place to put it as it feels more like an environmental control.

 The file switching effect is the most critical setting here with gapless and fade out activation options.
 I do not use gapless much, if at all so others will have to chime in how effective it is.

-The fade out option I have always enjoyed on any player though this is not quite as elongated.
+The fade-out option I have always enjoyed on any player though this is not quite as elongated.
 Seems the more refined way to listen, stop, and listen to music with a more genteel halt to the music.
 Note you cannot have gapless and fade out on at the same time on the Lotoo OS.